-The Lottery has a statewide network of more than 13,100 retailers selling lottery games and cashing winning tickets.
+The Lottery has a statewide network of nearly 13,300 retailers selling lottery games and cashing winning tickets.
 These retailers are compensated for providing these services and for marketing lottery games through point-of-sale materials and special promotions.
 Each retailer receives a 5% commission on lottery sales and a 1% cashing bonus on the value of prizes redeemed at that retailer location.
-In FY 2009-10, these commissions and cashing bonuses totaled \$214,568,000 or 5.5% of net sales.
+In FY 2010-11, these commissions and cashing bonuses totaled \$223,390,000 or 5.6% of net sales.

 In addition, the Legislature authorizes the Lottery to expend money on retailer incentives aimed at encouraging greater sales.
 Typically, the launch of a new or especially important game or promotion is accompanied by a retailer incentive, for example, paying a higher sales commission for the new product for a limited time.
-During FY 2009-10, the Lottery expended \$1,639,000 on such incentive programs.
+During FY 2010-11, the Lottery expended \$1,607,491 on such incentive programs.